Come Discover What God Wants to Communicate

 Creation and Garden of Eden Sculptures of the North Porch

 Good Samaritan Window: God’s Love as Creator and Redeemer

 South Porch and Rose: The End of Time and The New Jerusalem

 Typological Passion Window: What Difference Does Jesus’ Death Make?

+Read one pilgrim’s experience of being in Chartres on a retreat led by Jill.
 An excerpt from The Day Was Made For Walking.
 Searching for Meaning on the Camino de Santiago, by Noel Braun.
 (Australia: Sid Harta Publishers Pty Ltd.) 2014.

-Contact Jill for more information about guided visits with a Christian focus, doing on-site spiritual direction, or leadership availability for your pilgrimage group.
+Be in touch with Jill for more information about guided visits with a Christian focus, doing on-site spiritual direction, or leadership availability for your pilgrimage group.